 The board was opposed to spending more money this year, the members claiming that they wished to reduce the tax rate that has been steadily climbing since the war.
-It was decide to sell the old apparatus to help pay for the new.
-The board later however, decided to defer consideration of the matter to a special meeting, to be held on April 23, 1920.
+It was decided to sell the old apparatus to help pay for the new.
+The board later, however, decided to defer consideration of the matter to a special meeting, to be held on April 23, 1920.

 The two 1920 Combination Chemical Tank, 600 G.P.M. pumping engines with a hose body, were on a Stewart Truck chassis built by Obenchain-Boyer.
 Both trucks were delivered on September 7, 1920.

 The ladder truck was a 1920 city service, double-banked ladder truck, on a Stewart Truck chassis built by Obenchain-Boyer and was also delivered to the village on September 7, 1920.

 The village board met on September 10th for the purpose of accepting the new fire apparatus and ordered the $17,500 purchase price be paid in full.